 The University strictly prohibits any form of retaliation against any student or applicant who requests an accommodation, reports or participates in the investigation of a complaint, or otherwise exercises rights secured by this policy.

 Students who have concerns about a granted service, accommodation, modification of a University practice or requirement, are encouraged to bring those concerns or complaints to the attention of the appropriate campus personnel, e.g., faculty, dean of students for immediate resolution.
-Complaints or appeals related specifically to services for students with disabilities provided by Disability Services should be immediately brought to the attention of the specialist.
-The disability specialist will review the matter and attempt to informally resolve the situation.
+Complaints or appeals related specifically to services for students with disabilities provided by Disability Services should be immediately brought to the attention of the assistant director.
+He/She will review the matter and attempt to informally resolve the situation.
 In the event that the matter cannot be resolved, students have the right to use the University’s grievance/appeal procedures.

 All grievances or appeals must be in writing.
 The complaint should include the name and address of the person filing the complaint and describe the alleged complaint or concern.
-For matters involving a classroom accommodation or a requested classroom service the disability specialist along with the ADA Committee will review and investigate the complaint.
+For matters involving a classroom accommodation or a requested classroom service the assistant director along with the ADA Committee will review and investigate the complaint.
 The investigation while informal but thorough, will afford the student an opportunity to submit evidence relevant to the complaint.
 In a timely manner the committee will review the matter and respond to the student.
-Matters involving a petition for substitution of a University practice or academic requirement will also be forwarded to the ADA committee.
 The committee will review the petition and forward the petition along with their recommendation to the Student Standards Committee.
 The Student Standards Committee will approve or deny the petition.
 If the petition is denied the student may make a personal appeal to the Student Standards Committee.